Canon 100D vs Olympus E-P3

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the 100D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-P3 relies on live view and the rear LCD for framing.
 That said, the E-P3 can be equipped with an optional viewfinder – the VF-3.
 The table below summarizes some of the other core capabilities of the Canon 100D and Olympus E-P3 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-P3 and the 100D is in-body image stabilization (IBIS).
-The E-P3 reduces the risk of handshake-induced blur with all attached lenses, while the 100D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-P3 reduces the risk of handshake-induced blur with all attached lenses, while the 100D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the 100D and the E-P3 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.